AcoAlexDev/Aco-JUCE-CMake-Template/README.md

 ### In Visual Studio (How I'm doing it)
 CMake automatically rebuilds when saving within the file.<br>
+At the top of the window, make sure you select 'Standalone' to run.<br>
 Press F5 to build and execute the standalone.
 VST3 is automatically saved in the correct folder.<br>

 ## Adding Scripts